He Hit Me (And It Felt Like a Kiss): Release

 Upon its initial release, "He Hit Me" received some airplay, but then there was a widespread protest of the song, with many concluding that the song was an endorsement of spousal abuse.
-Soon, the song was played only rarely on the radio, as now.

-The 1930 Frank Borzage film Liliom contains the line "He hit me and it felt like a kiss" in its final scene.
+The final scene of the 1930 Frank Borzage film Liliom contains the lines: "He hit me.
+I heard the sound of it.
+But it didn't hurt, Mother.
+It felt just like a kiss".
 The film was not a success and nothing suggests that Goffin or King had seen it.
 Liliom, originally a play by Hungarian playwright Ferenc Molnár, was the basis for the Rodgers and Hammerstein musical classic, Carousel.
 While King and Goffin may not have seen Liliom, it is possible that they were familiar with the successful 1956 film version of Carousel, which contains essentially the same line.
 However, King has stated that Little Eva, their babysitter who inspired the song, had used that exact phrase to them.

 Carole King, in that same radio interview, said that she was sorry she had ever had anything to do with the song.
 She was a survivor of repeated domestic abuse (but not from Goffin, who had been her husband from 1959 to 1969).